 Other sections in Economics:

-The PhD Programme in Economics is aimed at students of high calibre who wish to pursue a research career as economists in academia, government, research organisations, or in business.
+The 3-year PhD Programme and the 4-year Integrated PhD Programme in Economics are aimed at students of high calibre who wish to pursue a research career as economists in academia, government, research organisations, or in business.

 As a PhD student in this department you will enjoy both close supervision by a group of well-established faculty members that specialise in their research topic, and wide access to numerous advanced research training courses offered by the Department and by the ESRC-funded North West Social Science Doctoral Training Partnership (NWSSDTP).
 You will also participate in a large number of departmental activities such as seminar series, departmental workshops and conferences.